LeandroRochAlg/Oscars-Pool/README.md

 ## Features

 - **Make a Bet**: Choose your winners for each Oscar category.
 A category will turn red to indicate your bet has been successfully registered.
-Bets can be placed until Sunday, 20:00 hours.
+Bets can be placed until Oscars night, 23:00 GMT.
 - **Admin Privileges**: After the betting deadline, only administrators will be able to register the official winners.
 If you are an admin, your status will be visible on the 'User' page.
 - **Betting Status**: On the 'User' page, track how many categories you've bet on (e.g., 3/19 if you've placed bets on 3 out of 19 categories).
 - **Category Weights**: The importance of each category is highlighted in red next to its name on the 'Bets' or 'Winners' page.